jgett/devsmtp/README.md

 A websocket server provides data to your web browser for viewing and deleting received emails.
 Email sender, recipients, subject, body, and attachments are displayed.

 By default the smtp port is 25552.
-Send emails to localhost:25552 from you application.
+Send emails to localhost:25552 from your application.
 No authentication is needed.
 The websockets server runs on port 3000 by default.
 To change either port edit the variables at the top of the index.js file.

 ### Installation
 `git clone https://github.com/jgett/devsmtp.git`